DHTMLX/gantt-docs/data/desktop/working_time.md

 ##Changing Calendar Dynamically

-Gantt won't pick up the change of a task calendar automatically, so the task schedule should be updated manually when its calendar changes:
+Starting from v7.0, Gantt picks up the change of a task calendar  and recalculates  time of tasks automatically.

+However, you can update the task schedule manually when its calendar changes.
 For example, a calendar can be changed from lightbox:

 ~~~js